r0b4dams/portfolio/README.md

 # portfolio

 My portfolio!
-Built with Next.js and TailwindCSS with animations powered by React Spring.
+Built with Next.js and Tailwind CSS with animations powered by React Spring.

 Recently updated to use the latest in Next.js 13 features including app routing, layouts, and server components.